Get a computational and scientific foundation

 Please review the course descriptions to ensure that you have taken necessary prerequisites or meet the requirements through job experience or previous education.

-Molecular Biology Knowledge: Each course requires a familiarity with the principles of modern molecular biology such as an introductory course in molecular biology taken in the last five years or equivalent professional experience.
+Molecular Biology Knowledge: Familiarity with the principles of modern molecular biology is required to begin the Biotechnology certificate.
+You can satisfy this requirement with an introductory course in molecular biology (taken within the last five years) or by demonstrating equivalent work experience.

 Statistics Knowledge: To take Statistical Analysis and Modeling for Bioinformatics and Biomedical Applications, you need an understanding of both probability and statistics.
 UCSC Extension offers Statistics.